Texas Franchise Filing and FDD Registration: Texas Franchise and Business Opportunity Laws

 Texas is a Franchise Filing State.
 The one-time filing fee for a Texas filing exemption is $25.

-The Texas Business Opportunity Act governs the offer and sale of business opportunities in the State of Texas, requires that business opportunities be registered with the State, and requires a pre-sale disclosure similar to a FDD.
-As a franchisor, if your FDD is current and in compliance the franchise rules and regulations of the Federal Trade Commission, you may claim an exemption to Texas' business opportunity laws by filing a one-time "Business Opportunity Exemption Notice".
+The Texas Business Opportunity Act, which governs the offer and sale of business opportunities in the state of Texas, requires that business opportunities be registered with the State, and requires a pre-sale disclosure similar to an FDD.
+As a franchisor, if your FDD is current and in compliance with the franchise rules and regulations of the Federal Trade Commission, you may claim an exemption to Texas's business opportunity laws by filing a one-time "Business Opportunity Exemption Notice."

 To learn more about registering your FDD in Texas and how we can help, give us a call at (800) 976-4904 or contact us.

 Texas has not enacted franchise laws but has enacted business opportunity laws, and the Texas Secretary of State regulates and oversees the enforcement of the Texas Business Opportunity Act.

 Does the Texas Business Opportunity Act Apply to Franchises?